JM89/crash-courses/CrashCourse-InterProcessCommunication/README.md

 }
 ```

-In order to simulate latency and random errors, the Review API contains two configurations used in the GET endpoint (appSettings.json):
+To simulate latency and random errors, the Review API contains two configurations used in the GET endpoint (appSettings.json):
 - InducedFailureRateFactor: number between 0 and 100, represents the percentage of failures happening for a given request.
 - InducedLatencyFactor: min duration in seconds to enforce during the call.

 *Note that the endpoint is marked as asynchronous.
 We will not cover async/await in this crash course.*

 As soon as you are familiar with this structure, let's jump to Lesson 1.